 There’s also the option of using Thunder Mountain as a quick air-drying solution after the water ride!

-If you have ever wondered how to become a Disney Cast Member I have written a detailed guide!
+If you have ever wondered how to become a Disney World Cast Member I have written a detailed guide!